 Operations Manager: Margaret Anderson

 Register for this Tour

-A perfect complement to our Andean trips and one that can be linked to our Bogotá, Eastern Andes, and Magdalena Valley tour.
+A perfect complement to our Andean trips.
 With the addition of a visit to coastal Salamanca National Park, and expanded exploration of the Guajira Peninsula deserts, our route is revised from previous offerings.
 Expect a tremendous diversity of birds large and small including guans, quetzals, colorful tanagers, and an amazing array of hummingbirds, as well as extraordinarily varied landscapes and stunning mountains.

 Colombia just gets better each year.
 With cruise ships calling at the ports of Cartagena and Santa Marta, and travel agencies extolling the country’s virtues with the slogan, “The only risk is wanting to stay,” Colombia’s Caribbean beckons.
 Indeed, most of the country is back to normal and as safe as anywhere in Latin America, and birders have taken notice.
 Since our return to Colombia in 2009, when we operated four trips, a flood of birders and birding companies have followed us, discovering the joys of birding in this vibrant and beautiful country.
 You can be assured that Colombians are very excited to receive foreign visitors, and every bit as excited to show their country and its avian riches to us, as we are to offer this trip.